INMAS-Math/INMAS-Math/README.md

 and with a passion for diversity, equity, and inclusion.

 # Why INMAS?
-Doctorate programs in many disciplines often do not provide role models beyond being research academicians, and many scientific graduate programs lack a practical view of the talent demand from the business, industry, and government sectors.B
+Doctorate programs in many disciplines often do not provide role models beyond being research academicians, and many scientific graduate programs lack a practical view of the talent demand from the business, industry, and government sectors.

 But most Ph.D. students end up working in the business, industry, and government sectors.